bluffdev/parallel-assignment-2/README.md

 ### Strategy 1

 This strategy allows any guest to check whether the showroom's door is open at anytime and try to enter the room.
-The main issue with this is that when a guest tries to acquire a lock, they keep attempting to grab the lock until the room is empty.
+The main issue with this is that when a guest tries to acquire a lock, they will keep attempting to grab the lock until the room is empty.
 This will effect performance since the threads are constantly bombarding the CPU by trying to acquire the lock.

 ### Strategy 2